 We do not currently have any approved products and have never generated any revenue from product sales.
 We have financed our operations primarily through proceeds from private and public securities financings, the upfront payment under the Astellas Agreement, and our term loan.
 To date, we have raised approximately \$378.3 million, including from grants and option exercises.
-Our cash, cash equivalents and marketable securities totaled \$124.8 million as of March 31, 2022.
+Our cash, cash equivalents and marketable securities totaled \$111.0 million as of June 30, 2022.
 We believe that our existing cash, cash equivalents, and marketable securities will enable us to fund our operating expenses and capital expenditure requirements into 2024.
-As of March 31, 2022, we had \$3.3 million of current debt and \$11.7 million of non-current debt related to our term loan.
+We have based our estimates of our operating expenses and capital expenditure requirements on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
+As of June 30, 2022, we had \$5.8 million of current debt and \$9.2 million of non-current debt related to our term loan.